rvp6696/rvp6696/README.md

 ## Hey there, I'm Rohith Patil 👋

-🌐 Web Developer | 💻 Frontend & Full Stack Enthusiast
+🌐 Frontend Web Developer | 💻  Full Stack Enthusiast

 🔭 Exploring the depths of code to create delightful web experiences.
 My passion lies in crafting clean and responsive user interfaces that bring ideas to life.